filipkastovsky/filipkastovsky.github.io/src/content/blog/usememo-considered-harmful.md

 ## `useMemo` driven development

 `useMemo` enables granular updates when they are needed.
-React's philosophy dumbs down to _destroy to world and rebuild it from scratch_ on every render (_destroy the subtree_ would be more accurate).
+React's philosophy dumbs down to _destroy the world and rebuild it from scratch_ on every render (_destroy the subtree_ would be more accurate).
 It utilizes **VDOM** to make this process as lightweight as possible, but is still far from ideal, as it scales linearly with the number of nodes present in the subtree. **We will take a look at how to squeeze the most performance out of React in an upcoming post!**

-Luckily for us, there is a way to opt out of this behavior, that being `React.memo` which acts as a floodgate for this process, essentially saying _DO NOT UPDATE THIS COMPONENT AND ITS SUBTREE UNLESS ITS DEPENDENCIES_ (props) _CHANGE_.
+Luckily for us, there is a way to opt out of this behavior, that being `React.memo` which acts as a floodgate for this process, essentially saying **DO NOT UPDATE THIS COMPONENT AND ITS SUBTREE UNLESS ITS DEPENDENCIES** (props) **CHANGE**.
 This works fine for primitive type props but breaks down a prop is being passed by reference.

 ```tsx
 const Component: FC<{ n?: number, options?: Options, onClick?: MouseEventHandler<HTMLDivElement> }> = (props) => {